amygorgon/didtyronzil/docs/did-document.md

 # tyronZIL DID document

-> For an introduction, read [this](./W3C-dids.md#DID-document).
+> For an introduction, read [this](./W3C-dids.md#did-document).

 A DID document is a graph-based data structure, serialized according to a particular syntax.

-As a Sidetree-based DID method, tyronZIL's serialization format is JSON.
+TyronZIL's serialization format is JSON. (to-do check if sidetree is json-ld)

 Core representation in JSON: